ethyca/fides/docs/fidesops/docs/guides/data_rights_protocol.md

 ### Data Rights

 All data rights associated with existing policies may be returned via the `/data-rights` endpoint.
-Note that the `v1` in the below URL does not correspond to DRP version, but instead corresponds to Fidesops version.
+Note that the `v1` in the below URL does not correspond to DRP version, but instead corresponds to fidesops version.

 ```json title="<code>GET /api/v1/drp/data-rights</code>"
 {